jlperona-teaching/ecs390-fall18/syllabus/syllabus.rst

 The second observation involves going over a video recording of one of your discussions.
 You will record yourself, and then meet with one of CEE's TA Consultants to discuss how you can improve as an instructor.
 You can find the form to request this on `their website`_.
-Please make the request for the consultation by the sixth week of the quarter, so that CEE can make time for everybody.

 Track B - Everyone Else
 """""""""""""""""""""""

 If you're not leading discussions, either because you're only grading or you're not a TA this quarter, then you're going to have two alternative assignments.
+These revolve around exposing you to something new in terms of teaching.

 Each of the workshops below (together with proof of attendance) is worth 3 points, for a total of 6 points.
+See Canvas_ for more details on each assignment.

 *Two Workshops*

 The Center for Educational Effectiveness (or CEE_) promotes and supports effective learning for all UC Davis students.
 You're probably already met them at TA orientation.
-CEE holds workshops every quarter on a variety of topics on teaching skills and education.
+CEE holds workshops every quarter on a variety of topics to help you improve your teaching.

 Your assignments will be to attend two separate CEE workshops, and write a short paragraph on what you've learned for each.
 You can view all the available workshops on `CEE's website`_.